iotflows/iotflows-smart-widget/README.md

 https://iotflows.com

-IoTFlows Smart Widget Node.js Package.
+IoTFlows Smart Widget React Component.

 With Smart Widget, you can create various real-time and historical widgets.
 Each Smart Widget requires a smart_widget_uuid and a asset_uuid.